ddabapps/compfiledate/Docs/ReadMe.txt

 Copyright and License
 ---------------------

-See the file `LICENSE.txt` provided with this download for copyright and licensing information.
+See the file `LICENSE.md` provided with this download for copyright and licensing information.

 Change Log
 ----------

-The change log is provided in the file `ChangeLog.txt` provided with this download.
+The change log is provided in the file `ChangeLog.md` provided with this download.